 5 Things Your Skin Needs Every Day

-- Drink at least one litre of filtered water a day to get adequate hydration your skin needs from the inside out.
+- Drink at least one litre of water a day that is safely filtered to get adequate hydration your skin needs from the inside out.

-- An all natural antioxidant moisturizing lotion to keep your body hydrated.
+- An all chemical-free antioxidant moisturizing lotion to keep your body hydrated.

 - If outdoors, apply an all natural sunscreen of at least SPF 30 to achieve adequate protection from the sun.

-- Cleanse your body from dead skin cells with an exfoliating natural moisturizing body wash.
+- Cleanse your body from dead skin cells with a chemical-free moisturizing body wash.